MarleneKro/ebfm_abramov_sensitivity/README.md

 Kronenberg Marlene.
 Changing glacier firn in Central Asia and its impact on glacier mass balance.
 PhD Thesis, University of Fribourg, 2022.

 when using this data.

+The code is based on the work by Ward van Pelt.
+See also https://github.com/wardvp/EBFM-glacier